aspect-build/aspect-cli/README.md

 `bazel run go -- version`

-This will run the command with the bazel managed version of go

 ## Resolving merge conflicts on go.mod, go.sum and deps.bzl

 If you have not made any custom changes to these files but have conflicts in your merge, then you can run: